Prostate cancer is the most common cancer among men, other than skin cancer.

 2) PSA test does not indicate much at all other than the general state of health in the prostate

-As we spoke about in previous articles, the PSA test does not indicate much at all other than the general state of health in the prostate.
-PSA testing for the purpose of prostate cancer screening was 1st debunked in the Stanford University News in 2004 when it said:
+As we spoke about in previous articles, the PSA test provides limited information, mainly about the general health state of the prostate.
+The effectiveness of PSA testing for prostate cancer screening as initially challenged in a 2004 Stanford University News report, stating that the test is virtually worthless for predicting the risk of contracting the disease.

 “The most commonly used screening tool for detecting prostate cancer – the PSA test – is virtually worthless for predicting men’s risk of contracting the disease, medical school researchers have determined.
 Stanford scientists studied prostate tissues collected in the 20 years since a high PSA test result became the standard for prostate removal.
 They concluded that as a screen, the test indicates nothing more than the size of the prostate gland2.”

-However, most urologists disagree.
-Let me explain why… An enlarged prostate is, by definition, a sick one.
-The enlargement comes about as a result of constant irritation of the prostate gland over the decades.
+Nevertheless, there is disagreement among most urologists.
+An enlarged prostate is, by definition, an unhealthy one.
+Enlargement results from continuous irritation of the prostate gland over the decades.

 The only important issue is that there is a correlation between an enlarged prostate and prostate disease, including prostate cancer.